We are Pagan and Christian at Once

 And as such we are as God has intended.

-That the honest route is to admit, first and foremost to YOURSELF, that you are in many ways both of these faiths at once.
-That is not to say anyone who strongly considers themselves one or the other (which almost all of you do) that you should abandon this identity.
-It is to say, that a way must be made, a path cleared, which makes room for both faith concepts to exist without being at war.
+The honest route is to admit, first and foremost to YOURSELF, that you are in many ways both of these faiths at once.
+That is not to say anyone who strongly considers themselves one or the other (which almost all of you do) should abandon this identity.
+It is to say that a way must be made, a path cleared, which makes room for both faith concepts to exist without being in a state of total war.
 Now as unlikely as that sounds, keep in mind that despite the online verbal battles, this is more or less the state of things as we speak.
-The only thing that is lacking is the free-thinking speculation on where to take it, or how to reconcile the history, or how to provide a ritual or mass, indistinguishable from a latin mass, but with virtually no reference to the old testament or Levantine geography.
-A ritual that one might find deatailed in the Odes of Horace, or see performed in Ptolemaic Alexandria.
+The only thing that is lacking is the free-thinking speculation on where to jointly steer them, or how to reconcile the history, or how to provide a ritual or mass, indistinguishable from a latin mass, but with virtually no reference to the old testament or Levantine geography.
+A ritual that one might find deatailed in the Odes of Horace, or have seen performed in Ptolemaic Alexandria.

 In my view the path between these supposed opposites lies in Platonism, being an undercurrent philosophy at the core of both worldviews, and the inherently Western foundation which ties morality, art, and mathematics to numinous experience.
 This is a project which has been around for a very long time, from Pseudo-Dionyssus to the Jeffersonian bible to the psychedelic spirituality of Terrence McKenna.

-For a third way to become anything of a material reality, Christians would require a loosening of their chosenite exclusivity, in the belief that all other faiths represent the purest evil (which they do for other ‘established faiths’, no problem).
-And pagans must be open to including Jesus in their pantheon, and not denying outright the structure of their modern culture, or the beliefs of our near-ancestors for the last 1500 years.
-And even if most are not open to this concession, ‘third wayists’ can find their own way, and be free to studying, with open minds, the common wisdom and myths of both faith histories.
+For a ‘third way’ or ‘joint project’ to become anything of a material reality, Christians would require a loosening of their chosenite exclusivity, in the belief that all other faiths represent the purest evil.
+This is a a forgiveness they allow for other ‘established faiths’ (at least nowadays) even for ostensibly heathen faiths like Hinduism.
+They just don’t tend to be so forgiving towards their own native paganism.
+And on the flip-side, pagans must be open to including Jesus in their pantheon, and not denying outright the structure of their own modern culture, or the Christian beliefs of our near-ancestors for the last 1500 years (incidentally much of which are Platonic).
+And even if most believers from either camp are not open to this concession, ‘third wayists’ can find their own way, and be free to studying, with open minds, the common wisdom and myths from both faith histories.
 Without prejudice.